-This program requires access to a personal computer capable of completing the assignments required by the program, with a current operating system and a webcam.
+This program requires access to a personal laptop and printer, capable of completing the assignments/testing required by the program, with a current operating system and webcam/microphone.
+Tablets and Chromebooks are not compatible with online classes/testing.

-Admission/Selection Requirements:
+Admission/Selection Requirements: 4.
+Departmental interview scores.